Jacob Shaffelburg: Nashville SC

 In August 2022, Shaffelburg joined Nashville SC on loan for the remainder of the 2022 season, with an option for a permanent transfer in 2023.
 He made his debut for Nashville on August 21 against FC Dallas and scored a goal in a 4–0 victory.
 After the season, Nashville exercised the purchase option for the 2023 season and signed him to a four-year contract extension with a club option for 2027.
+Shaffelburg has since described the move to Nashville as a turning point in his career, saying "Nashville saved my career."
+At Nashville, his direct, high-intensity playing style earned him a following among Geodis Park supporters, who nicknamed his blond mullet the "Tennessee Waterslide."
+During the 2024 CONCACAF Champions Cup round of 16, Shaffelburg scored twice in a match against Inter Miami that featured Lionel Messi, Luis Suárez, and Sergio Busquets.

+Los Angeles FC

+On December 29, 2025, Shaffelburg was acquired by Los Angeles FC from Nashville SC for $1,000,000 in General Allocation Money (GAM).